The rise of eLearning

 Beneficial practices and technology for teachers

 For teachers looking into how to incorporate technology into learning, there are plenty of proven practices that can be used to address the challenges discussed above.
-Particularly, when it comes to eTeaching in 2021, there are new emerging technologies that can be used.
+Particularly, when it comes to eTeaching, there are new emerging technologies that can be used.

 1. Organizational software – Learning Management System